-Organization can easily become addictive to sales incentives.
-The more complex the sale is, organizations tend to increase the proportion of the pay mix in favor of the incentive pay.
-For example, high tech and medical reps might have a variable proportion of 50%-60% of their pay.
-Saying that, it is important for organizations to limit the variable parts even when sales are complicated, and sales efforts required are high (Zoltners et al., 2012).
+Organizations can easily become addicted to sales incentives.
+Organizations tend to increase the proportion of the incentive-related pay element, the more complex the sale is.
+For example, the variable element in high-tech and medical sales reps pay may be 50–60% of the total.
+Some studies have suggested that it is important for organizations to limit the variable elements of pay, even when sales are complicated and the sales efforts required high (Zoltners et al., 2012).

-As written earlier, organizations, especially today, need to look not only at achieving the sales quota, but also on how the quota was achieved.
-Research has shown that when the incentive proportion is high, organizations are at higher risk of sales ethics issues that may harm customer satisfaction along the way (Madhani 2021).
+We have already noted that today’s organizations need to assess not only whether the sales quota was attained, but also how.
+Research has shown that when the incentive proportion of reps’ pay is high, organizations are more exposed to risk in relation to sales ethics that may undermine customer satisfaction as a result (Madhani, 2021).

-To the discussion on the pay mix and its different considerations there is a need to add the debate between bonus vs. commission.
-The variable part of the pay mix can be translated to different types of incentives.
-The most common incentives in compensation plans are bonus and commissions.
-Commission is usually a cut, most commonly, a percentage of the sales, generated by the rep. Bonus, however, is in most cases, a fixed amount that is being paid for certain achievements, like achieving a quota, completing sales assignments etc.

-Each one of these compensation methods has advantages and disadvantages.
-The literature shows no agreement on the winner in this debate.
-In practice, commission is more commonly used to compensate salespeople.
-An interesting study in this field was done on a pharmaceutical company and evaluated the change in performance switching their entire sales force from a bonus plan to a commission plan.
-The research that has evaluated 14,000 monthly observations, determined that commission is not only more desired by the reps, but also more effective for the firm and generates better sales results (Kishore et al., 2013).
-However, things are not so simple as it seems.
-Bonus plans are much more effective when it comes to compensating reps for additional tasks (i.e. number of sales calls) and on job related targets (Kishore et al., 2013).
-A plan that offers commission only to the rep might create difficulties in motivating the rep in the last period of the quota (if the quota is already achieved or not achievable).
-In this case it is suggested to have periodical incentives, and not only annual incentive (Schoettner, 2017).
-Maybe the resolution of this debate is creating a mix of both commission and bonus within the same plan (Chung et al. 2020).
+We also need to examine the balance between bonus and commission in the pay mix.
+The variable part of the pay mix can translate into different types of incentives, the most common being bonuses and commission.
+Commission is usually a part, normally a percentage, of the rep’s sales revenue.
+Bonuses are usually fixed amounts paid for achieving certain, like reaching a quota, completing sales assignments, and so on.
+Each of these compensation types has its advantages and disadvantages and the literature exhibits no consensus on which is the best.
+Commission is more commonly used for salespeople.
+Kishore et al. (2013) is an interesting study in this regard on a pharmaceutical company, evaluating the change in performance of switching its entire sales force from a bonus to a commission plan.
+The research, evaluating 14,000 monthly observations, determined both that reps preferred commission-based compensation and that it was more effective and lucrative for the firm.
+However, it also showed that bonus plans were much more effective for additional tasks (e.g., extra sales calls) and on job related targets.
+A plan that offers only commission can create difficulties in motivating the rep in the last period of the quota, if it has either already been achieved or is not achievable.
+In this scenario, intra-annual and not only annual incentives are advisable (Schoettner, 2017).
+The solution may be a mix of both commission and bonus within the same plan (Chung et al., 2020).

-Pay mix is not connected to sales results only.
-A study that involved 294 salespeople, who sell complicated and innovative products, evaluated the influence of the incentives on the problem-solving behavior of the sales reps.
-The results showed that increasing the incentive (variable component) of the income had a negative effect on problem-solving behavior and innovative service selling (Alavi et al., 2021).
-This can implicate that the pay mix may have an influence not only on the performance and motivation of the rep, but also on the problem-solving attitude of the rep and a direct influence on the customer.
+The design of a pay mix is not only related to sales results.
+Alavi et al. (2021), a study of 294 salespeople who sell complex and innovative products evaluated the influence of incentives on the sales reps’ problem solving, showed that increasing the incentive (variable) component of remuneration had a negative effect on problem-solving behavior and innovative service selling.
+This may imply that the pay mix has an influence not only on reps’ performance and motivation but also on their willingness to problem solve and, thus, directly influence the customer.

-Anther possible method to deal with the pay mix, is building a plan where the incentive in the first year are very high, and in three years period the incentive decrease and the base salary increases relatively.
-This system allows the rep to have a bigger fix portion of his pay once he has more experience and has proven his sales skills (McGhie, 2022).
+Anther possible method to deal with the pay mix is through building a plan where the incentive element is very high in the first year, thereafter relatively decreasing while base salary relatively increases.
+This gives reps a greater fixed portion in their pay as their experience and proven sales skills grow (McGhie, 2022).